Housing Performance SCORES

 SCORES are calculated annually for every city and township in the Twin Cities region.
 As a result of the policy development that created the 2040 Housing Policy Plan, the Council updated the methodology for calculating the SCORE and revised the annual Affordable Housing Production Survey.

-SCORES are based on a community's activities in the following categories:
+SCORES are based on a city or townships's activities in the following categories:

 - New affordable or mixed-income housing completed in the last ten years;